 - Liverpool (LT): July – February (a two-month overlap period is adopted at the start and end of each semester, when proposals from both semesters may be observed in order to reduce problems with under-filled observations queues).

-- Large programs requesting observing time with TNG, NOT, STELLA, LT, Mercator, and/or INT are accepted.
+- Large programs requesting observing time with LT, Mercator, Stella, and/or INT are accepted.
 See below.

 - Proposals in visitor mode (including those of GTC) should include a proper backup scientific program that does not require good weather conditions.
-The backup program are evaluated by the CAT.
+The backup program is also evaluated by the CAT.

-- Proposals are evaluated at the next meeting of the CAT and recommendations are made to the Direction of the various Observatories/Telescopes.
+- Proposals are evaluated at the next meeting of the CAT and recommendations are made to the Director of the various Observatories/Telescopes.

-Please, read carefully the following information and recommendations made for each telescope and for large programs.
-There are changes with respect to previous calls for proposals.
+Please, read carefully the following highlights and recommendations made for each telescope and for large programs.
+There are IMPORTANT changes with respect to previous calls for proposals.
 Pay special attention to the new (latex, word, pages) form for the preparation of proposals.

 To submit proposals, see “how to submit” at the end of this document.